PyCav/server/server_setup_guide.md

 	pip3 install --upgrade dockerspawner netifaces
 	```

-3. We now need to allow users access to JupyterHub and Docker through your server's firewall, the default ports used are 8000 and 8081 these can be changed in the jupyterhub_config.py file if you wish,
+3. You will now need to allow users access to JupyterHub and Docker through your server's firewall, the default ports used are 8000 and 8081 (these can be changed in the jupyterhub_config.py file if you wish),
-	 we can allow access to ports 8000 and 8081 using the following commands (if you decide to use different ports change the commands below to the ports you want to use)
+	 you can allow access to ports 8000 and 8081 using the following commands (if you decide to use different ports change the commands below to the ports you want to use).

 	```bash
 	ufw allow 8000